weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 ## Multiple operands

-You can set multiple operands by providing an array.
+You can set multiple operands by providing an array, and you can also [nest conditions](../../search/filters.md#nested-multiple-conditions).

 For example, these filters select based on the class Article with a wordCount higher than 1000 and who are published before January 1st 2020.